Griddy Boards

 Reflection

 I focused on shaping the physical experience and spatial layout, while my teammate led the digital components.
-This collaboration strengthened my communication and time management skills, especially under tight constraints.
-Iterative testing also highlighted how small design decisions can have a large impact, such as refining the concept from one large graffiti wall to four smaller boards, which made participation feel less intimidating and more inviting.
+This collaboration reinforced how closely physical form and interaction design need to work together to support social behaviour.
+Iterative testing showed that small design choices can have a significant impact, particularly the shift from a single large graffiti wall to four smaller boards, which reduced social friction and made participation feel more approachable.

 I focused on shaping the physical experience and spatial layout, while my teammate led the digital components.
-This collaboration strengthened my communication and time management skills, especially under tight constraints.
-Iterative testing also highlighted how small design decisions can have a large impact, such as refining the concept from one large graffiti wall to four smaller boards, which made participation feel less intimidating and more inviting.
+This collaboration reinforced how closely physical form and interaction design need to work together to support social behaviour.
+Iterative testing showed that small design choices can have a significant impact, particularly the shift from a single large graffiti wall to four smaller boards, which reduced social friction and made participation feel more approachable.

-This project reinforced the importance of designing for real contexts and real people.
-It strengthened my confidence in working within constraints, responding to feedback, and designing social experiences that prioritise accessibility, inclusion, and low-pressure interaction.
+This project reinforced the value of designing for real contexts and real users.
+It strengthened my confidence in working within constraints, responding to feedback, and designing social experiences that prioritise accessibility and low-pressure interaction.
 With more time, I would further refine the digital experience and explore how Griddy Boards could scale across different campus and public settings.

-This project reinforced the importance of designing for real contexts and real people.
-It strengthened my confidence in working within constraints, responding to feedback, and designing social experiences that prioritise accessibility, inclusion, and low-pressure interaction.
+This project reinforced the value of designing for real contexts and real users.
+It strengthened my confidence in working within constraints, responding to feedback, and designing social experiences that prioritise accessibility and low-pressure interaction.
 With more time, I would further refine the digital experience and explore how Griddy Boards could scale across different campus and public settings.

 Other Works